Last updated on August 18th, 2019 at 05:31 pm

 The company was a small start-up that quickly gained the attention of many popular news outlets and blogs including Forbes and Fast Company.

-The company has been called innovative and praised for their entrepreneurial spirit.
+The company has been called innovative and praised for its entrepreneurial spirit.

 With so many new startups and small businesses popping up all over the place, business owners are constantly looking for better ways to handle their phone systems.
 And this is where Grasshopper steps in.